datacamp-content-public/challenges-skill-assessment/challenges/chapter1.md

 ```

 `@assignment1`
-Which symbol marks the beginning of a comment in R?
+Which symbol marks the beginning of a comment in RR?

 `@assignment2`
 Which of the following is the recommended method of assigning a value to a variable?